 -Maurice Golubov on the “fourth dimension”

 For the first twelve years of his life, Maurice Golubov existed in a state of disbelief.
-He heard firsthand the horror stories of his father being kidnapped as a child and sent to a czarist camp for eight years.
-In 1915, as a band of refugees, he accompanied his mother and his siblings through Eastern Europe, taking flight from the atrocities that abounded with the onset of World War I; and he painfully experienced traumatic months when he was unwillingly separated from his family during their flight to the U.S in 1917.
-Given this understanding of early childhood trauma, it is not surprising that Golubov would later use painting as a forum which with to reconcile his thoughts on the spiritual and transcendental in life.
+He heard firsthand, the horror stories of his father being kidnapped as a child and sent to a czarist camp for eight years.
+In 1915, as a band of refugees, he accompanied his mother and his siblings through Eastern Europe, taking flight from the atrocities which abounded with the onset of World War I; and he painfully experienced traumatic months when he was unwillingly separated from his family during their plight to the U.S in 1917.
+Given this understanding of early childhood trauma it is not surprising that Golubov would later use painting as a forum which with to reconcile his thoughts on the spiritual and transcendental in life.

-With an early preoccupation towards Jewish mysticism and other Eastern philosophies pertaining to the transcendental, Golubov spent his entire artistic career attempting to define the reality in them as they compared to daily life.
+With an early pre-occupation towards Jewish mysticism and other Eastern philosophies pertaining to the transcendental, Golubov spent his entire artistic career attempting to define the reality in them as they compared to daily life.
 His reconciliation of these ideas became apparent through his development of the “fourth dimension”; a theory which was, from the beginning, primarily self-evolving and without outside influence.
-In fact, without ever seeing their work, Golubov’s earliest works reference ideas, styles and formal components similar to that of the Russian Constructivists and Piet Mondrian.
+In fact, Golubov’s earliest works reference ideas, styles and formal components similar to that of the Russian Constructivists and Mondrian, but without ever seeing their work.
 It is perhaps this key aesthetic which makes Golubov such a unique artist.

-Like Paul Cézanne, Wassily Kandinsky and Piet Mondrian, Golubov felt that art was a spiritual undertaking.
+Like Cezanne, Kandinsky and Mondrian, Golubov felt that art was a spiritual undertaking.
 Therefore, while formally the “fourth dimension” represented a certain freedom of the fixed planar elements from the canvas’ space, it also suggested a realm beyond the physical, that of infinite possibility.

 Throughout his entire oeuvre Golubov painted both figurative and abstract compositions.
-His figurative works represent “the metaphysical figure,” displaying a dignity that transcends the ordinary.
-For this reason, his figures appear many times in frieze-like arrangements, a traditional form of representing the rich and powerful.
-Although his oeuvre contains no thematic progression, in the likes of a true genius, his earliest and latest compositions differ only in the intensity of their details and colors, not in their original concept.
+His figurative works represent “the metaphysical figure”, displaying a dignity that transcends the ordinary.
+For this reason his figures appear many times in frieze-like arrangements, a traditional form of representing the rich and powerful.
+Although his oeuvre contains no thematic progression, in the likes of a true genius, his earliest compositions and latest compositions differ only in the intensity of their details and colors, not in their original concept.